Pesticide Control and Related Information

 Regulatory control of antifouling paint

 In Hong Kong, all antifouling paints with biocides are considered as pesticides and are subject to regulatory control under the Pesticides Ordinance Cap.133 administered by the Agriculture, Fisheries and Conservation Department.
 Only antifouling paints which are registered pesticides may be imported, supplied and sold by licensed pesticide traders for use in Hong Kong.
 As for those antifouling paints not registered, they are controlled under a permit system.
-No person may import, supply, sell and possess any unregistered antifouling paints unless he/she is in possession of a valid pesticides permit issued by the Agriculture, Fisheries and Conservation Department.
+No person may import, supply, sell, possess and use any unregistered antifouling paints unless he/she is in possession of a valid pesticides permit issued by the Agriculture, Fisheries and Conservation Department.
 Any person who commits such offences is liable to prosecution.

 To tell whether the antifouling paint is a registered pesticide or not, consumers are advised to check the package label for the the pesticides registration number.